w3f/polkadot-wiki/docs/learn/learn-keys.md

 - The Schnorrkel/Ristretto `sr25519` variant using Schnorr signatures.
 - ECDSA signatures on secp256k1

 There are no differences in security between `ed25519` and `sr25519` for simple signatures.
 We expect `ed25519` to be much better supported by commercial HSMs for the foreseeable future.
 At the same time, `sr25519` makes implementing more complex protocols safer.
 In particular, `sr25519` comes with safer version of many protocols like HDKD common in the Bitcoin and Ethereum ecosystem.

 ### "Controller" and "Stash" Keys

-When we talk about "controller" and "stash" keys, we usually talk about them in the context of running a validator or nominating DOT, but they are useful concepts for all users to know.
+When we talk about "controller" and "stash" keys, we usually talk about them in the context of running a validator or nominating, but they are useful concepts for all users to know.
 Both keys are types of account keys.
 They are distinguished by their intended use, not by an underlying cryptographic difference.
 All the info mentioned in the parent section applies to these keys.
 When creating new controller or stash keys, all cryptography supported by account keys are an available option.

 The controller key is a semi-online key that will be in the direct control of a user, and used to submit manual extrinsics.
 For validators or nominators, this means that the controller key will be used to start or stop validating or nominating.
-Controller keys should hold some DOT to pay for fees, but they should not be used to hold huge amounts or life savings.
+Controller keys should hold some
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} to pay for fees, but they should not be used to hold huge amounts or life savings.
 Since they will be exposed to the internet with relative frequency, they should be treated carefully and occasionally replaced with new ones.

 The stash key is a key that will, in most cases, be a cold wallet, existing on a piece of paper in a safe or protected by layers of hardware security.
 It should rarely, if ever, be exposed to the